 Secondhand smoke is a mixture of smoke coming from the burning tips of cigarettes, pipes and cigars, and smoke exhaled by smokers.

-Nonsmokers who are around secondhand smoke breathe in the chemicals from the tobacco smoke.
-Secondhand smoke causes death and disease in nonsmokers.
+Anyone around secondhand smoke breathes in the chemicals from the tobacco smoke.
+Secondhand smoke causes death and disease in people who do not smoke.

 Thirdhand smoke is the chemical residue left from secondhand smoke.

 It is what you smell on your clothes, hair, furniture or in the car.
 Thirdhand smoke is also the brown film on the walls.
 The residue can cling to surfaces for months.
 The particles are very tiny and can easily get into your lungs when you breathe.

 No amount of secondhand smoke is safe.
 The

 Environmental Protection Agency lists secondhand smoke as a known cause of cancer in people.

 Poisonous gases and chemicals in secondhand smoke include hydrogen cyanide (used in chemical weapons), carbon monoxide (in car exhaust), butane (used in lighter fluid), ammonia, and toluene (found in paint thinners).